Generic Name: naphazoline (naf-AZ-oh-leen)

 Ask your health care provider any questions you may have about how to use Naphcon drops.

 Important safety information:

-- Naphcon drops is for use in the eye only.
+- Naphcon drops are for use in the eye only.
 Avoid contact with the nose and mouth.

 - Do not use Naphcon drops if it changes color or becomes cloudy.